MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/smbshare/Set-SmbClientConfiguration.md

 ### -RequestCompression

-Indicates if SMB client should always request compression even if server or application didn't specify it.
+Indicates if an SMB client should always request compression even if the server or application didn't specify it.

 ```yaml